Elhanan Winchester: Theology

-The Universal Value of Restoration
+Universal value of restoration

 Winchester believed that universal salvation was not only a restorative force in the spiritual lives of individuals but also a harmonizing force within Christianity.

 Universal restoration offers individuals relief from the unknowing, unavoidable, and maybe capricious intent of a creator to save some and condemn others.
 "The belief of the Restoration is of great use in supporting good people under their sorrows and trials here; the idea that evil shall be destroyed, and all things restored to their primitive glory is the most consolatory of all other ideas."

 Universal restoration also offered a way to harmonize what Winchester perceived as the irreconcilable discord generated by Arminian and Calvinist systems.
 Any reconciliation would require believers in either system to surrender a core belief and embrace an antithetical belief.
 Calvinists would be required to gainsay God's sovereign power to select those who are saved and Arminians to forego human free will to accept or reject God's offer of salvation through faith in Jesus.
 Winchester offered a middle ground.

 He articulated his middle ground in rhetorical arguments constructed from compound observations, one from each belief system.
 Consider this one example.

 Calvinism affirms that all God's desires cannot be thwarted and will be fulfilled, and Arminianism affirms that God desires that all people to be saved.
 Winchester then concluded, since God's desires cannot be thwarted (Calvinism), therefore God's will to save all will be achieved (Arminianism).

 With the belief that the scriptural evidence of God's intent was so self-evident, he, maybe naively, believed that if all Christians simply allowed God's will to be done, discord would vanish.

 Winchester thus offered, "The divisions and animosities among Christians are great hindrances to the conversion of the world to Christianity, and until unity of spirit and harmony of sentiment take place in a much greater degree than at present, we cannot expect the knowledge of the Lord to fill the earth as the waters cover the sea."

-Winchester's Universal Restoration
+Winchester's universal restoration

 Winchester's universal restoration theology was essentially the result of biblical exegesis and can be summarized as.